 Below: And this is the one that I fell in love with a very promising Mugo Yamadori!!!

-Below: In his studio, this beautiful self-build Tokonoma with a uniquely styled garden material Juniper Bonsai was welcoming me and the students.
+Below: In his studio, this beautiful self-built Tokonoma with a uniquely styled garden material Juniper Bonsai was welcoming me and the students.

-Below: Before the actual work on the brought in trees started I discussed them all with the owners in front of all the students.
+Below: Before the actual work on the brought-in trees started I first discussed them all with the owners in front of all the students.
 So that everybody could learn from each and every tree!
-This is a very valuable part of the workshop for the student and very excited for me to do!
+This is a very valuable part of the workshop for the student and very exciting for me to do!
 This Juniperus sabina Yamadori was after I discussed the possibilities styled by two Croatian students with the help of Tomaz himself and the end result is pretty impressive and promising indeed!

 Below: Tomaz and his student Gasper Gabrijel working on the final touches.